State- versus Reaction-Based Information Processing in Biochemical Networks

+\paragraph*{Introduction.} Accurately responding to time-varying signals is essential for many natural and engineered systems, ranging from neural and biochemical networks to electronic circuits.
+The central measure for quantifying information transmission via time-varying signals is the information transmission rate, also called trajectory- or path mutual information rate \cite{shannon1948mathematical, PhysRevLett.102.218101, fano1961transmission, duso2019path, Sinzger2020}.
+Mathematically, it is defined as the rate at which the \g{trajectory} mutual information between the input and output signal trajectories increases with the duration of these trajectories in the long-time limit.
+In contrast to other information theoretical measures, such as the instantaneous or time-lagged mutual information \cite{PhysRevE.81.061917}, the \g{trajectory} mutual information not only captures the accuracy of the instantaneous input-output mapping, but also the effect of temporal correlations within the input and output signals.
 Cellular signalling networks show that the encoding of information in trajectories can be highly non-trivial.
 These systems transmit information via chemical reactions between discrete molecules.
 In the limit that these systems are well mixed, they are appropriately described as discrete Markov jump processes.
-Yet, it is commonly believed that continuous, Gaussian approximations become accurate when the reactions are linear and the copy numbers are large \cite{PhysRevE.82.031914, 10.1371/journal.pone.0001077, 10.1371/journal.pcbi.1000125}.
-They can indeed accurately predict the instantaneous mutual information, even when the copy numbers are as small as 10 \cite{PhysRevE.82.031914}.
-For this reason, a Gaussian approach like the Linear-Noise Approximation is frequently used to compute the information transmission rate \cite{vankampen, PhysRevLett.102.218101}.
+Yet, it is commonly believed that \g{Gaussian continuum approximations} become accurate when the reactions are linear and the copy numbers are large \cite{PhysRevE.82.031914, 10.1371/journal.pone.0001077, 10.1371/journal.pcbi.1000125}.
+They can indeed accurately predict the instantaneous mutual information, even when the copy numbers are as small as 10 \cite{PhysRevE.82.031914}. \g{Consequently}, a Gaussian approach like the Linear-Noise Approximation \cite{vankampen} is frequently used to \g{study information transmission in biochemical systems, where the trajectory mutual information can be conveniently obtained from the temporal correlation functions of molecule counts \cite{PhysRevLett.102.218101}}.
 However, it has recently been shown that this Gaussian approach not only significantly underestimates the information rate, but can, in some situations, also lead to qualitatively different behaviour, even when the copy numbers are large and the instantaneous mutual information is correctly predicted \cite{Moor,PhysRevX.13.041017}.
-This observation raises the question how information is encoded in trajectories and how this information can be quantified.
+This observation raises the question how information is encoded in trajectories and how this information can be quantified.\\